 Ultimately, I want my Paris hotel to be boutique-ish, French-chic, and in an excellent location.
 I don’t necessarily look for the absolute cheapest hotel.
 But, I’m hardly a spendthrift.
 I expect great overall value from any hotel I choose.

-I love the 5th and 6th Arrondissements, the Latin Quarter and Saint-Germain-des-Prés respectively.
+Well, of all the places to stay in Paris, I love the 5th and 6th Arrondissements, the Latin Quarter and Saint-Germain-des-Prés respectively.
 So, my hotel searches tend to focus on these neighborhoods.

 Where to Stay in Paris: